-This tutorial explains how to import your terrain into Unreal Engine.
+This section explains how to import your terrain into Unreal Engine.

 When you have completed your terrain, export it using the file format Raw16, which is the optimal format according to EPIC.
 In this example, we have created a simple 2048x2048 terrain.